Here's a look at the tentative deal on the table for Sask. teachers

 The virtual town halls were held Tuesday and Wednesday night to give teachers a chance to review the details of the agreement before making them public.

-Becotte said following the town halls, she has gotten questions from teachers about what the deal will look like if it is accepted and how they will be impacted individually.
+Following the town halls, Becotte says she’s fielded questions from teachers about what the deal will look like if it is accepted, and how they will be impacted individually.

+“Teachers are being very critical about what is there and what isn’t there,” she said.

 “I want to thank parents, teachers, and students for their patience during this process.
 I am hopeful that the agreement will be finalized,” the statement read.